untidy-hair/calleee/docs/guide/usage.rst

 Not good!
 The test shouldn't really care what the exact count is.
 As long as it's a positive integer, maybe except 1 or 2, the test should pass just fine.

-Using **argument matchers** provided by *callee*, you can express this intent clearly and concisely:
+Using **argument matchers** provided by *calleee*, you can express this intent clearly and concisely:

 .. code-block:: python

-    from callee import GreaterThan, Integer
+    from calleee import GreaterThan, Integer

     # ...
     mock_fetch_recent_items.assert_called_with(